hjens/c2raytools/README.md

 A simple Python module for reading and analyzing data from C2Ray and CubeP3M data files.

-See the example.py file for some simple usage, example_pv.py for how to calculate peculiar velocity distortions, example_freqbox.py for how to make a time evolving box.
+See the `example.py` file for some simple usage, `example_pv.py` for how to calculate peculiar velocity distortions and `example_freqbox.py` for how to make a time evolving box.

 Installation
 -------------